NikosMouzakitis/Octave/README.md

 # Octave
-Scripts and function for Octave
+Scripts and functions for Octave